 What qualifications do I need?

 You’ll need a recognised professional qualification or a first degree in a relevant healthcare subject (minimum 2:2).
 Examples of these are; General Medicine, Physiotherapy, Radiography, Osteopathy, Chiropractic, Sports and Exercise Medicine, Nursing.
-Together with registration from a professional body e.g. GMN, NMC, SOR etc.
+Together with registration from a professional body e.g. GMN, NMC, HCPC etc.

 If you have an undergraduate degree that’s not listed, it may still be considered.
 Talk to Admissions team by completing the form below or call them on 01202 436200.